 - Less reliance on machinery in production

 Just about every recipe will have an artisan variation.
 Bread made with or without a pan or proofing basket can be considered artisan.
 The type of bread is not important in artisan classification, the ingredients selected and the methods used are what is evaluated for the term to be applied.
 Popular artisan bread types include:

-Best consumed within a few hours of baking this iconic french bread is one of the most popular breads found worldwide.
+Best consumed within a few hours of baking this iconic french bread is one of the most popular bread found worldwide.
 French bread law protects the integrity of the ingredients used to make baguettes.
 The invention of the steam oven and the post-war working restrictions imposed after the Second World War by the French government were perfectly timed for the baguette.
-A quick to make bread that can be enjoyed at any occasion led the baguette to popularity in Paris and quickly adopted across the world.
+A quick to make bread that can be enjoyed on any occasion led the baguette to popularity in Paris and was quickly adopted across the world.
 Be careful of bread that is described as “French Stick” or “French Bread” as these are not real baguettes!

 Allowing time and temperature to develop the natural yeasts in the environment and raise the bread is not a new idea.
 The widespread use of commercial yeast nearly lost this artisan bread.
-The lactobacillus starter not only raises the bread, but it also matures the flour to create a dough which is easy to handle and packed full of flavour.
+The lactobacillus starter not only raises the bread, but it also matures the flour to create a dough that is easy to handle and packed full of flavour.

 Sourdough bread can have a very distinctive, sour and tangy taste due to the lactic acid that is produced by the starter.
 Here’s my sourdough bread recipe for beginners to help you get started.

 A fantastically unique bread that contains an open yet irregular crumb topped with a selection of Italian inspired toppings.
 The focaccia can be thin, or thick and can be sliced to make a sandwich or eaten on its own.